-- (c) The UNMC Disciplinary Committee may recommend to Council that the student be expelled under the provisions of Ordinance X (22).
-Before acceding to such a request, the Council shall afford the student an opportunity to be heard. - (d) The UNMC Disciplinary Committee may not find against the accused unless at least two of the members present so vote. - 32 Normally the UNMC Disciplinary Committee will proceed by way of an oral hearing for which the student will be given notice in writing of the charge brought against him or her and time to prepare his or her defence.
-In appropriate cases the UNMC Disciplinary Committee may decide to adopt another procedure that will still provide the student with a fair opportunity to meet the case against him/her.
+- (d) The UNM Disciplinary Committee may not find against the accused unless at least two of the members present so vote. - 32 Normally the UNM Disciplinary Committee will proceed by way of an oral hearing for which the student will be given notice in writing of the charge brought against him or her and time to prepare his or her defence.
+In appropriate cases the UNM Disciplinary Committee may decide to adopt another procedure that will still provide the student with a fair opportunity to meet the case against him/her.
 Where there is an oral hearing the student will be given a copy of the Rules of Procedure governing the hearing, which will include his or her right to be represented or accompanied, to consider all evidence brought against him or her, to comment on that evidence and to call witnesses or bring other evidence.
 He or she will be given reasons for the decision and be informed of the right to appeal.